anishakd4/postgresLearning/02_relationships_and_primary_foreign_keys/README.md

 - If we delete a row in table with a SERIAL type column then there won't be any other record with the same id.
 No serial id ever gets reused even if the row ever gets deleted.

+- By default, the option that gets used if we don't specify anything at all is on delete restrict.

+- On delete Cascade is frequently a really good option if we want to try to delete a user and all the data associated with them.

 [<img src="./pictures/constraints_in_delete.png" width="50%"/>](./pictures/constraints_in_delete.png)